 I have been thinking about a little woodland patch right outside my living room window.
 Last year, I planted hellebores and sweet little epimediums and now I just want more.
-This year I will plant my spring containers with a composition similar to this cercis planting.
+This year I will plant my spring containers with a composition similar to this cercis planting and then plan to move the plants to my hellebore cutting garden later in the fall.

 In it, hellebores sit alongside purple leaved heuchera, epimedium, and beneath a beautiful cercis tree that will produce bright pink blossoms on bare branches before leafing out into a beautiful native new England understory tree.